 By providing different types of access to the parking lot for employees and having visibility on the occupancy rate of the parking lot, the parking manager will be able to optimize the space while satisfying a larger number of employees.

-Some parking management platform goes hand in hand with access technology.
+Some parking management platform go hand in hand with access technology.
 Thanks to this it is possible to access the parking lot simply by using a smartphone or a license plate reader.

 By using this kind of platform, employees are offered the comfort of not having to touch a keyboard or a machine where many bacteria can be housed.